Polish American History Calendar -

 1

 1434.
 Death of Polish King Wladyslaw Jagiello (b.
-1348),
+1348), founder of

 the Jagiellonian dynasty of Polish kings.